architshankar/intro/README.md

 # intro
 <br> Testing out features of github <br>
-Edits made by "Archit Shankar"
+Edits made by "Archit Shankar" (Is the best)